4 types of dashboards: Operational, analytical, strategic & tactical

 Best practices for bar chart visualizations

-- Keep the colors and labels consistent throughout so you can easily identify relationships
+Keep colours and labels consistent throughout so relationships are easy to identify.

-- Make the y-axis label shorter and clearer, and remember to begin at 0 for consistent data presentation
+Start the y-axis at 0 for accurate, consistent data presentation.

 Types of dashboards